Latvenergo AS builds the largest heat storage unit in the Baltics

 The heat storage system will ensure savings of primary energy sources (no less than 2,421 MWh/year), the reduction in CO2 (no less than 9,041 t/year), as well as will store at least 65,013 MWh of heat energy per year.
 The creation of this heat storage system will increase the security of heat supply of the Riga district heating system (DH) on the right bank.
 It will not only foster saving of energy sources and improvement of efficiency indicators, but also increase the use of CHPP-2 power units in the cogeneration mode, creating additional conditions for a lower market price of electricity and heat in Riga and all over the country.

-The foundations were laid in autumn 2019, and in January 2020 the construction of the roof of the heat storage tank started.
+The foundations were laid in autumn 2019, and in January 2020 the construction of the heat storage tank started and has currently reached the design height – 47.8 meters.